shenyulu/easyclimate/docs/source/api_index/index.rst

 .. _api:

-List of functions and classes (API)
+List of Functions and Classes (API)
 ===================================

 .. note::